reconquest/sould/README.md

 Master server uses parallel threads while communicating with slaves.

 Basic response statuses:
-- `201 Created` - this status is returned when sould doesn't know about this repository and it had to create new mirror.

 - `200 OK` - everything is okay, all changes were just replicated.
-- `500 Internal Server Error` - this status is returned when sould server have some internal problems, i.e couldn't write to storage directory, or could not pull repository changes.
+- `500 Internal Server Error` - this status is returns when sould server have problems with pulling changeset, i.e couldn't write to storage directory, or could not pull remote changeset.

 Master server response statuses:

+- `500 Internal Server Error` - this status is returns when master server successfully propagated pull request to all sould slave servers, but have problems with pulling remote changeset on master server.
 - `502 Bad Gateway` - one or more slave servers returned error statuses.
 - `503 Service Unavailable` - this is fatal error, which can occur only when sould servers (including master one) couldn't pull the repository